Summer 2018 Meals

-To view the district's wellness plan identified as the wellness policy builder click
+To view the district's wellness plan identified as the wellness policy builder visit

-Nutrition Nuggets is a health & nutrition informational flyer circulated monthly.
+Nutrition Nuggets is a health & nutrition informational flyer circulated monthly during the school year.
 It is most beneficial for elementary students and families.
-Please access each of the available editions for the 2015-16 school year below.

 USDA Nondiscrimination Statement

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.